 U.S. Rep. Elissa Slotkin (D-Holly) lauded the passage into law of the Paycheck Protection Program Flexibility Act, which will make important changes to the Paycheck Protection Program (PPP), in line with specific concerns cited by Michigan businesses.
 Slotkin is a co-sponsor of the bipartisan legislation, which the President signed into law today, after it passed with near-unanimous support in the House and Senate in recent weeks.

 “Small businesses: you asked for more flexibility in the Payroll Protection Program, and we heard you,” Slotkin said.
 “I’m proud to co-sponsor this bill, because it responds to the chorus of concerns we have heard from small businesses for weeks: they are grateful for PPP loans, but some of the requirements are hard to meet –– particularly with so many of our businesses not yet open.
-It’s not complicated: this PPP Flexibility Act helps entrepreneurs, workers, and our local economies.
+It’s not complicated: this PPP Flexibility Act helps entrepreneurs, workers, and our local economies obtain business transaction law services more easily.
 It represents important, common-sense bipartisan work on behalf of our local businesses and communities struggling during COVID-19, and I’m thrilled to see it pass into law.”

 The Paycheck Protection Program Flexibility Act: